phurhard/SchoolPortal/README.md

 At the moment, the app will be built with anyone able to signup and login, but permissioins will be set so only authorized users(students/teacher) of the school will be able to acess the features of the app.

+Documentation of the endpoints can be viewed at: [swagger](http://127.0.0.1:8000/swagger/)

 ### Progress

 At the moment, the school portal is still in its development(incubation) state, with just quite a few of the tasks done.